All Products

 sudo mount -t cifs //nas-example.cn-hangzhou.nas.aliyuncs.com/myshare /mnt/nas -o vers=3.0,sec=krb5,cruid=0,uid=0,gid=0

-Configure automatic mounting
+Configure automatic mount

 # //nas-server/share /mount/point type options dump pass

-//<Mount target domain>/myshare /mnt cifs vers=3.0,sec=krb5,cruid=0,uid=0,gid=0 0 0
+//<mount target domain>/myshare /mnt cifs vers=3.0,sec=krb5,cruid=0,uid=0,gid=0 0 0

 Verify the result

-# Check the status of the mount point
+bash# Check the mount point status

 mount | grep cifs

-# View the file system capacity information
+# View file system capacity information

 df -h | grep /mnt/nas